gastongutierrez/wf/README.md

 scheduler.run_tasks()
 ```

-Tasks should be defined in a text file with the following format:
+Tasks must be defined in a text file with the following format:

 ```
 # name, duration, [dependencies]